SriVaishnaviM/my-llm-inventory-task/README.md

 - Sign in with your Google account.

    - Create a new API key and copy it immediately.
-   - Gemini API: AIzaSyA1CZDReoxHPTSd_BP9qFGsSo1WpiDH3aE (used for this project)

 2. Set as Environment Variable: